iKittyCode/spirograph/README.md

 # spirograph
-Hell everybody this is a python program to create a spirograph
+Hello everybody this is a python program to create a spirograph